sayaliakbar/practice-projects/week-01/day-05/stats-preview-card-component-solution/README.md

 ## Acknowledgments

 A big thanks to the Frontend Mentor community for providing such a great platform to practice and improve coding skills.
-Special thanks to [Your Inspiration, if any].

 ---